Configuration

 TIP

-For detailed setup instructions including Account Manager API client creation and OCAPI configuration, see the Authentication Setup guide.
+For detailed setup instructions including Account Manager API client creation, role configuration, and OCAPI setup, see the Authentication Setup guide.

 CLI Flags